 The 2nd most popular hiking trail in Colorado.

 Longs Peak is a classic Colorado 14er hike with 4,800 feet of climbing over 16 miles.
-As usual, the afternoon storms are reliable and fierce, so start early (3:00 a.m.).
+As usual, the afternoon storms are reliable and fierce, so start early (3:00 am).
 The first couple miles wind through dryland pine forest along Alpine Brook before ascending above the treeline into alpine.
-Make sure you re at the Keyhole by around 7 a.m.
-If theres not an ice free route past here, dont bother going on up.
+Make sure you're at the Keyhole by around 7 am.
+If there's not an ice free route past here, don't bother to continue going up.
 Keep an eye out for bighorn sheep, elk and mountain lions.

 Check out Araphahoe Meadows in September for Bull Elk battles.